 This is one of the factors which determine the quality of a municipal bond issue.
 The lower the City's debt is relative to the assessed value of its property, the less risky its bonds are deemed to be.
 Ultimately, the more leveraged a tax base is, the more difficult it is to afford additional debt.
 Debt burdens that range from 3-4% tend to be viewed as average.
-The City's level of debt burden is of 3.2% which is considered medium by most rating agencies.
+The City's level of debt burden is 2.9% which is considered low by most rating agencies.
+Last year, this ratio was rated average at 3.2% because the City had a higher outstanding net debt (\$226.0M).
+The EQV is recalculated every two years and the 2016 amount should be finalized soon.